+First Offense:

-- First and Additional Offenses: - Minimum of three (3) days of out-of-school suspension - Maximum of ten (10) days of out-of-school suspension with a recommendation for long-term suspension/expulsion for a specified time - Contact law enforcement and other agencies, as appropriate
+- Ten days of out-of-school suspension with a recommendation for long-term suspension for at least the remainder of the current semester, up to expulsion for a specified time. - $\circ\,$ Contact law enforcement and other agencies as appropriate.